-Should I use classic white or high contrast gray?
+Should I use white or gray projection screens?

 There are two kinds of screen materials widely used for home theater.
 One is the traditional white that has been in use for decades, and the other is a light to medium gray.
 The concept of the gray screen was first introduced by Stewart Filmscreen with their Grayhawk product in 2001, and gray screens have become immensely popular ever since.